anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **Jeremiah 8.18 – 9.1** continues the series on the prophets and in Jeremiah, and expresses sorrow for the pain of 'my poor people'. **Psalm 79.1-9** cries out to God over the desolation of Jerusalem.
+* **Jeremiah 8.18 &ndash; 9.1** continues the series on the prophets and in Jeremiah, and expresses sorrow for the pain of 'my poor people'. **Psalm 79.1-9** cries out to God over the desolation of Jerusalem.
 * **1 Timothy 2.1-7** continues the series in 1 Timothy, with a call to pray for everyone.
 * **Luke 16.1-13** continues the series in Luke, with the parable of the shrewd and dishonest manager.
 The 'Related' reading, **Amos 8.4-7**, speaks against those who 'trample on the needy' and 'practise deceit'.
 The 'Related' psalm, **Psalm 113**, speaks of God who 'lifts the needy from the ashes'.
   * Luke 16.14-16: omitted.